Delicious Italian Restaurants in Sonoma County

 The mood is comfortable trattoria, cocooned within brick walls, warm wood, a big, welcoming bar, and a clientele of lots of regulars who know to ask about the pasta of the day.

-The every day menu brims with excellent pastas, as well, like a sumptuous strozzapreti tumbled with braised pork shoulder, peperos, house-made mustard, spinach, and a surprise punch of fresh horseradish root; or house-made gnocchi smothered in braised wild boar ragu, and shaved Parmigiano.
+The everyday menu brims with excellent pastas, as well, like a sumptuous strozzapreti tumbled with braised pork shoulder, house-made mustard, spinach, and a surprise punch of fresh horseradish root; or house-made gnocchi smothered in braised wild boar ragu, and shaved Parmigiano.
 The chef also prepares gluten-free pastas, with remarkable flavor.

 Union Hotel Restaurants

-And last but not least on this least, try one or all of the Union Hotel Restaurants in Santa Rosa (East), Santa Rosa (West), or Occidental.
-The Gonnella family has called the Italian restaurant in Occidental their own for five generations.
+And last but not least on this list, try one or both of the Union Hotel Restaurants.
+The local Gonnella family has called the Union Hotel Restaurant in Occidental their own for five generations, while the newer Union Hotel Restaurant East Santa Rosa, which has a sprawling patio, is a popular spot with couples and families.

 Written by Sonoma Insider Carey Sweet